THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 You will have to pay the full price.
-And this price can be shocking.
+And this can be shocking.

-For a new model that costs $199 with a new two year contract, you will pay the full price of $899 for the phone!
+For a new model that costs $199 with a new two year contract, the full price of the phone is $899!

-If you simply wait until your contract is up, then renew, you can get the phone for the lower price.
+If you simply wait until your contract is up, then renew, you can get the phone for the advertised deal.